Japan has a rich history and a beautiful, unique culture.

 14. Sumire (Violet)

-One of the most interesting things about this flower is its name.
+One of the most interesting things about this flower is its name (for some cute Japanese flower names that are perfect for girls, check out our guide here).
 It’s an incredibly beautiful flower and its name sumire is derived from the two Japanese words sumi and ire.
 When put together, these words mean ink container!

 These violets tend to grow in small batches, but this does not take away from their beauty.